 -

-Reduce Electromagnetic Exposure: Limiting prolonged contact with electronic devices and avoiding sleeping near Wi-Fi routers reduces additional cellular stress that may influence epigenetic patterns and overall gene activity.
+Reduce Electromagnetic Exposure: Limiting prolonged contact with electronic devices and avoiding sleeping near Wi-Fi routers can reduce cellular stress, helping preserve normal epigenetic patterns and gene activity over time.

 Conclusion